-Silicon Valley Summit ponders: Can government and big firms hinder innovation?
+Silicon Valley Summit ponders: can government and big firms hinder innovation?

 The 2012 Global Innovation Summit in San Jose, Calif. began yesterday afternoon, after attracting guests from 40 different countries, with a ‘Keynote Fireside Chat’ on entrepreneurship and innovation as engines of economic growth.